wejdeneHaouari/mini-project-hyperledger/README.md

 Because we are operating the test network as WHO and pfizer, `peer0.org1.example.com` will belong to the WHO organization while `peer0.org2.example.com` will be operated by pfizer.
 Now that the test network is up and running, we can refer to our network as Vaccinet from this point forward.

-To recap: you've downloaded the Hyperledger Fabric samples repository from GitHub and you've got a Fabric network running on your local machine.
+To recap: we've downloaded the Hyperledger Fabric samples repository from GitHub and you've got a Fabric network running on your local machine.
 Let's now start to play the role of pfizer, who wishes to issue the vaccine.

 ### Monitor the network as pfizer